-As part of the Lottery's agreement with the Multi-State Lottery Association (MUSL), for both the Powerball and Mega Millions games, a certain percentage of sales must be paid to MUSL, when required, to bring the set prize and grand prize reserves up to the reserve requirement amounts as determined by MUSL.
-In accordance with MUSL requirements, during FY2020, a total of \$101,194 was transferred from the Corporation to MUSL to cover Mega Millions' set prize reserves.
-At June 30, 2020, the balance held by MUSL for Mega Millions' set-aside prize reserve for the Corporation was \$7,551.
-There were no amounts transferred, repaid or owed during FY2019 related to the Powerball's prize reserve.
-For FY2019, there were no amounts transferred, repaid or owed, as lottery gaming operations had not yet begun.
+As part of the Corporation's agreement with the Multi-State Lottery Association (MUSL), for both the Powerball and Mega Millions games, a certain percentage of sales must be contributed to MUSL by each member, when required, to bring the set prize and grand prize reserves up to the reserve requirement amounts as determined by MUSL.
+In accordance with MUSL requirements, during the years ended June 30, 2021 and 2020, a total of \$311,074 and \$101,194, respectively, were transferred from the Corporation to MUSL to cover Mega Millions set prize reserves.
+At June 30, 2021 and 2020, the balance held by MUSL for Mega Millions set-aside prize reserve for the Corporation was \$312,281 and \$7,551, respectively.
+These reserves are recorded as other current assets in the accompanying statements of net position.
+There were no amounts transferred, repaid or owed during the years ended June 30, 2021 and 2020 related to the Powerball prize reserve.